1 0 6000 0 600 120 30 https://headerbidding.co 960 0

 • The bid requests from each bidder, ie apstag.fetchBids() and pbjs.requestBids()

-Please note that when the calls are being made sequentially, then you should place the above functions as together as possible so that both Prebid and UAM get an equal amount of time to complete their auctions.
+Please note that when the calls are being made sequentially, you should place the above functions as together as possible so that both Prebid and UAM get an equal amount of time to complete their auctions.

 • Setting key-value pairs with bid information (APS: apstag.setDisplayBids(), Prebid: pbjs.setTargetingForGPTAsync()).